collective-soundworks/soundworks/README.md

 The `server` object contains the basic state and methods of the server.
 For instance, this object allows setting up, configure and start the server with the method `start`.
 The method `map`, allows for managing the mapping between different types of clients and their required server modules.

-For the sake of clarity, the methods of `server` are split into two groups.
+For clarity, the methods of `server` are split into two groups.

 ##### Initialization and module logic